 In 2022, the Human Resources Division continued to develop and support the career development of employees within the TF1 group.
-Indeed, mobility is a vector of employability, inclusion and performance for all employees.
-For the Company, it represents a strong sense of commitment to the Group and the growth of its employees.
+Indeed, mobility is a vector of employability, inclusion and performance

 With this in mind, the HR teams combined with specifically developed tools encourage the publication of offers, promote the diversity of the Group's opportunities and provide support for employees in their mobility process.